 The Net+ backing also has the advantage of reaching the highest grade 0 for the same standard, making it even more mold resistant to other materials traditionally used in underlays such as EVA or cork.

-TENACITY® passes the test ASTM F2753 Rolling Load Over Resilient Floor Covering, allowing it to be used in homes where wheel chairs are needed, however it should not be applied to ramps.
-We recommend that you glue the joints when motorized chairs will be used, we recommend to install the floor with adhesive or double-faced acrylic tape at 3 ft / 0.9 m intervals .
+TENACITY® passes the test ASTM F2753 Rolling Load Over Resilient Floor Covering, allowing it to be used in homes where wheel chairs are needed.
+On ramps and where motorized chairs will be used, we recommend to install the floor with adhesive or double-faced acrylic tape at 3 ft / 0.9 m intervals .

 Net Plus backing will provide a natural sound barrier and extra joint support for extra noise resistance attributes versus traditional laminates or click vinyl planks.
 It also features best in class mold resistance and is made from recycled plastic bottles.
 For every 500 ft2 / 50 m2 of Tenacity flooring 550 plastic bottles are recycled.